01-edu/public/subjects/cameltosnakecase/README.md

 ### Instructions
 Write a function that converts a string from `camelCase` to `snake_case`.

-Lower camel case is the practice of writing phrases without spaces or punctuation, it indicates the separation of two words with a single capitalized letter.
+Lower camel case is the practice of writing phrases without spaces or punctuation, it indicates the separation of one word or more with a single capitalized letter between each word except the first one.
 Snake case is a style of writing in which each space is replaced by an underscore (_) character.

 Here are some rules for you to follow: